IPritisanac/IDR_ES/README.md

     python download_zenodo.py --target ./ZENODO

-The script (which has no third-party dependencies) calls Zenodo's public API, downloads each archive in the deposit, and unpacks the `.zip` files into `./ZENODO/`.
+The script calls Zenodo's public API, downloads each archive in the deposit, and unpacks the `.zip` files into `./ZENODO/`.
 Optional flags:

 - `--no-extract` — keep the archives without unpacking.
-- `--only ES_MAP DATASETS CLUSTERS_AUTO IDROME` — only download files whose names contain those substrings (handy if you want to skip the 200 MB `IDR_ALN.zip`).
+- `--only ES_MAP DATASETS CLUSTERS_AUTO IDROME` — only download files whose names contain those substrings (if you want to skip the 200 MB `IDR_ALN.zip`).
 - `--record <id>` — pin to a specific version, e.g. `--record 20076448` for v3, instead of the default concept ID `10812874`.

 After the download you should have the layout the Streamlit app and the analysis scripts expect: